Method One: Plaster Casting

 Q. Where does the body casting take place?

-I have a studio located in Seattle, WA that most casts are created.
+I take most of my appointments in my studio in Seattle, WA.
 However, I can travel to you for an additional fee.

 Q. Can I paint my cast after it is done?

-Yes, you can paint it after 24 hours.
+Yes, All casts include a finish.
+But you're welcome to paint your own after 24 hours.
 Other ideas include decoupage, painting the baby's name on it, putting the baby's hand prints on it after the birth, have other children help paint, using mosaic.
-I can paint, decorate or glaze your cast for an additional fee.

 Q. How long does it take?